mplesser/azcam/docs/docs/index.md

 AzCam is not appropriate for consumer-level cameras and is not intended to have a common API across all systems.
 It's primary design principle is to allow interfacing to a wide variety of custom instrumentation which is required to acquire and analyze scientific image data.

+## Installation

+`pip install azcam`

+Or download the latest version from from github: https://github.com/mplesser/azcam.git.

+You may need to install `python3-tk` on Linux systems [`sudo apt-get install python3-tk`].

 # Links

   - Main links